SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

 # Continues docker building

+`cml` integrates well with github and can give a taste of what a continues machine learning pipeline feels like.
+However, to take our applications to the next level we are going to

 The final task we are going to automatize is docker building.

 The problem with docker is that the images we are building often often takes up a couple of GBs, and we therefore need to store them somewhere